-If, at any time after the closing of this offering, we propose to register for our own account any of our securities under the Securities Act, the holders of registrable securities will be entitled to notice of the registration and, subject to specified exceptions, have the right to require us to use our best efforts to register all or a portion of the registrable securities then held by them in that registration.
-Under the Pinnacle warrants, the SVB Series B warrants, the SVB Series D warrants, the Midcap Series D-1 warrants and the SVB Series D-1 warrants, each of Pinnacle, SVB and Midcap is also entitled to notice of the registration to the holders of registrable securities.
+If we propose to register for our own account any of our securities under the Securities Act, the holders of registrable securities will be entitled to notice of the registration and, subject to specified exceptions, have the right to require us to use our best efforts to register all or a portion of the registrable securities then held by them in that registration.
+Under our outstanding warrants, each of the holders of the warrants is also entitled to notice of the registration at the time that we provide notice of the registration to the holders of registrable securities.
+The holders of registrable securities waived these incidental registration rights in connection with this offering.

-In the event that any registration in which the holders of registrable securities participate pursuant to our investor rights agreement is an underwritten public offering or if Pinnacle, SVB or Midcap participate in such an offering pursuant to the Pinnacle warrants, SVB Series B warrants, the SVB Series D warrants, the Midcap Series D-1 warrants and the SVB Series D-1 warrants, we have agreed to enter into an underwriting agreement containing customary representations and warranties and covenants, including without limitation customary provisions with respect to indemnification of the underwriters of such offering.
+In the event that any registration in which the holders of registrable securities participate pursuant to our investor rights agreement is an underwritten public offering or if any warrant holder participates in such an offering pursuant to the warrants, we have agreed to enter into an underwriting agreement containing customary representations and warranties and covenants, including without limitation customary provisions with respect to indemnification of the underwriters of such offering.

-In the event that any registration in which the holders of registrable securities participate pursuant to our investor rights agreement is an underwritten offering or if Pinnacle, SVB or Midcap participate pursuant to the Pinnacle warrants, SVB Series B warrants, the SVB Series D warrants, the Midcap Series D-1 warrants and the

-SVB Series D-1 warrants, we will use our best efforts to include the requested securities to be included, but such inclusions may be limited by market conditions to the extent set forth in the investor rights agreement.
+In the event that any registration in which the holders of registrable securities participate pursuant to our investor rights agreement is an underwritten offering or if any warrant holder participates pursuant to the warrants, we will use our best efforts to include the requested securities to be included, but such inclusions may be limited by market conditions to the extent set forth in the investor rights agreement.